data-apis/scipy-2023-presentation/paper.rst

 magic methods), respectively.

-**No dependencies.** The standard and its implementations should not require any external dependency outside of Python itself.
+**No dependencies.** The standard and its implementations should not require any dependency outside of Python itself.

 **Accelerator support.** Standardized APIs and behavior should be possible to implement for both central processing units (CPUs) and hardware-accelerated